quil-lang/sbcl-librarian/README.md

 An opinionated interface for creating C- and Python-compatible shared libraries in Common Lisp with SBCL.
 Requires SBCL version >2.1.10.

-## Building the example
+## Building the libcalc example

-You can build the example library using the Makefile in the example directory, which produces a header file, a source file, and a core file
+You can build the example library using the Makefile in the `examples/libcalc` directory, which produces a header file, a source file, and a core file

-You can compile example like so with:
+You can compile the example like so with:

 ```
 export SBCL_SRC=~/.roswell/src/sbcl-2.2.4

-cd example
+cd examples/libcalc
 make

 ./example